 Waste disposal is one of the most annoying and disgusting parts of owning a cat.
 This is why flushable cat litters are a popular option, but what does flushable cat litter really mean?
 Is it really safe to flush?

-Yes and no. Cat litter that is labelled as flushable is technically safe to flush down the toilet, but there are some factors that may indicate that you probably still shouldn't.
+Cat litter that is labelled as flushable is technically safe to flush down the toilet, but there are some factors that you should consider before dumping litter into the toilet:

-Also, consider how new your plumbing is.
-Does you toilet regularly clog?
+How's Your Plumbing? - Consider how new your plumbing is.
+Does your toilet regularly clog?
 Older pipes and low-flow toilets might not have the flow to be able to properly dispose of litter clumps.

 Don't Forget the Right Litter Box